bethperry/TEDTalks/README.md

 # Summarizing TED Talks using KMeans Clustering

-This notebook explores the TED Talks dataset (available from Kaggle [here](https://www.kaggle.com/rounakbanik/ted-talks)), then builds several KMeans clustering models to group the talks according to their assigned tags.
-The resulting clusters are visualized through word clouds to demonstrate the criteria each model selected for dividing the talks.
+This notebook explores 2,550 TED Talks given between 1972 and 2017 (dataset available from Kaggle [here](https://www.kaggle.com/rounakbanik/ted-talks)), then builds several KMeans clustering models to group the talks according to their assigned tags.

+The resulting clusters are visualized through word clouds to demonstrate:
+1. The criteria each model selected for dividing the talks
+2. The effect of varying the number of clusters in each model

 ## Files

-**Notebook**
-- TEDTalks_EDA&KMeansModel
+**Notebook:** TEDTalks_EDA&KMeansModel

-**Data**
-- Data\ted_main.csv
+**Data:** Data\ted_main.csv

 ## Python Libraries Used

 **Data Prep and Analysis**
 - numpy